wingarmac/diskinfo/README.md

 `sudo ./diskinfo.sh`

-The `./lvm2info.sh` is the only part that requires `sudo` and can also be launched individually with `sudo ./lvm2info.sh`.
+The LVM DISK INFO is the only part that requires `sudo` and can also be launched individually with `sudo ./lvm2info.sh`.

 ```
 DISK INFO